KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 ![Alt text](figs/scale_bb.png?raw=true "Scale of Default Boxes")

-For m=6 feature maps, the scales for the first to the last feature maps are 0.2, 0.34, 0.48, 0.62, 0.76, 0.9, respectively.
+For m=6 feature maps, the scales for the first to the last feature maps (S1 to S6) are 0.2, 0.34, 0.48, 0.62, 0.76, 0.9, respectively.
 In which, all layers in between is regularly spaced.

-Usinf these scales, the width and height of default boxes are calculated as:
+Using these scales, the width and height of default boxes are calculated as:

 ![Alt text](figs/ns_bb.png?raw=true "5 Non-Square Bounding Boxes")